masterdax2/API/MasterDAX Broker Service API Access Manual V1.0.md

 }
 ```

-## 2.Standard Interface for the Exchange
+# 2. Standard Interface for the Exchange
-### 2.1 Configure Coins and symbols
+## 2.1.
+Configure Coins and symbols
 > Please check the trade coins and symbols supported by the exchange before access.
 MasterDAX trade services are only available for the supported coins and symbols.
 In case of any doubt, please contact the business professionals.

-#### 2.1.1 Broker Coin List
+### 2.1.1.
+Broker Coin List
 Query all the coins supported by the exchanges

 > Request method：POST</br>
 > Interface name：[/v1/coin/broker-configAsset-list](#brokerassetlistusingpost)

-#### 2.1.2 Broker symbol List
+### 2.1.2.
+Broker symbol List
 Query all the symbols supported by the exchanges
 > Request method：POST</br>
 > Interface name：[/v1/symbol/symbols/coin](#getsymbolsbycoinusingpost)

-#### 2.1.3 Input Broker’s symbols and Handling Fees
+### 2.1.3.
+Input Broker’s symbols and Handling Fees
 The symbols of the broker's exchange, like `EOS/BTC`, needs to be input into MasterDAX before obtaining such data as depth and K-line.</br>
 **Note**：The fees is maintained by the broker.
 MasterDAX will calculate the user’s fee based on this field when the trade is matched.
 > Request method：POST</br>
 > Interface name：[/v1/symbol/save-update-fee](#addfeeusingpost)

-#### 2.1.4 Query Broker’s Input symbols Fee
+### 2.1.4.
+Query Broker’s Input symbols Fee
-##### 2.1.4.1 Single symbol query
+#### 2.1.4.1.
+Single symbol query
 > Request method：POST</br>
 > Interface name：[/v1/symbol/get-fee](#getfeeusingpost)

-##### 2.1.4.2 All symbols list query
+#### 2.1.4.2.
+All symbols list query

 > Request method：POST</br>
 > Interface name：[/v1/symbol/get-fees](#getfeeusingpost_1)

-### 2.2 User Assets
+## 2.2.
+User Assets
-#### 2.2.1 Create a User
+### 2.2.1.
+Create a User
 After the broker's user completing the registration, the user's `uid` needs to be synchronized to MasterDAX, so that the user can complete subsequent deposit, trade and other operations.
 > Request method：POST</br>
 > Interface name： [/v1/user/create-user](#createuserusingpost)

-#### 2.2.2 Modify Whitelist Users
+### 2.2.2.
+Modify Whitelist Users
 The broker can set a whitelist for a specific user, and the whitelist user’s trade fee is 0.

 > Request method：POST</br>
 > Interface name： [/v1/user/modify-whitelist](#modifywhitelistusingpost)

-#### 2.2.2 User Assets Query
+### 2.2.3.
+User Assets Query
 Supports querying all of the user's assets, including available balances and frozen balances.

 > Request method：POST</br>
 > Interface name： [/v1/asset/accounts](#getuseraccountassetsusingpost)

-### 2.3 User Deposit
+## 2.3.
+User Deposit
-#### 2.3.1 Get User Deposit Address
+### 2.3.1.
+Get User Deposit Address
 When the user clicking on the deposit, an interface can be called to obtain the deposit address.
 If the user didn’t have any deposit address system before, the system will automatically assign one for him.

 > Request method：POST</br>
 > Interface name： [/v1/coin-transfer/in-address-query](#getcointransferinaddressusingpost)

-#### 2.3.2 User Deposit Callback
+### 2.3.2.
+User Deposit Callback
 After the user deposits his account, the callback address provided by the broker is called back to the broker for notifying that the account is deposited.

 > Request method：POST</br>
 > Interface name： [DepositCallBack](#depositCallBack)

-#### 2.3.3 Deposit Record Query
+### 2.3.3.
+Deposit Record Query
 Support for querying  deposit records of single user and all users.

 > Request method：POST</br>
 > Interface name： [/v1/deposit/deposit-coin-details](#getdepositcoinusingpost)

-### 2.4 Exchange
+## 2.4.
+Exchange
-#### 2.4.1 Market Depth Query
+### 2.4.1.
+Market Depth Query
 Support for querying all depth data of MasterDAX.

 > Request method：GET</br>
 > Interface name： [/trade/trade?symbol=symbolCode](#getdepthendpoint)

-#### 2.4.2 Get K-line
+### 2.4.2.
+Get K-line
 Support for querying all K-line of MasterDAX.

 > Request method：POST</br>Symbol
 > Interface name： [/v1/data/kline/kline-pages](#getklinepagesusingpost)

-#### 2.4.3 GET Historical trades
+### 2.4.3.
+GET Historical trades
 Supports for querying the historical trade records of MasterDAX by symbol

 > Request method：POST</br>
 > Interface name： [/trade/info?symbol=BTC_EOS](#gettradedendpoint)

-#### 2.4.4 24H Data Query
+### 2.4.4.
+24H Data Query
 Support the latest trade price of a certain symbol, 24H up and down, 24H highest price, 24H lowest price, 24H volume and other data.

 > Request method：GET</br>
 > Interface name： [/trade/detail](#gettradedetail)

-#### 2.4.5 User Trade Ordering
+### 2.4.5.
+User Trade Ordering
 The user's order on a certain symbol is sent to MasterDAX for processing.

 > Request method：POST</br>
 > Interface name： [/v1/match/order](#matchorderusingpost)

-#### 2.4.6  User Order Cancellation
+### 2.4.6.
+User Order Cancellation
-The user's order cancellation on a certain symbol is sent to MasterDAX for processing.> Request method：POST</br>
+The user's order cancellation on a certain symbol is sent to MasterDAX for processing.

+> Request method：POST</br>
 > Interface name： [/v1/match/match-order/cancel](#cancelmatchorderusingpost)

-#### 2.4.7  User Order Status Query
+### 2.4.7.
+User Order Status Query
 According to the order number, the information such as the status of the order of the user in a certain symbol is queried.

 > Request method：POST</br>
 > Interface name：  [/v1/match/order-query](#orderqueryusingpost)

-#### 2.4.8 User In-progress Order List Query
+### 2.4.8.
+User In-progress Order List Query
 Query the user's order list for a symbol order with a status of `waiting` and `pending`.

 > Request method：POST</br>
 > Interface name： [/v1/match/match-order/current](#getmatchorderdetailusingpost)

-#### 2.4.9 User Processed Order Query
+### 2.4.9.
+User Processed Order Query
 Query the user's order list for a certain symbol order with a status of `success` and `cancel`.

 > Request method：POST</br>
 > Interface name：  [/v1/match/match-order/history](#gethistorymatchorderusingpost)

-#### 2.4.10 Query all User's trade Records
+### 2.4.10.
+Query all User's trade Records
 Query the trade orders list for all users on a symbol order.

 > Request method：POST</br>
 > Interface name：  [/v1/trade/userTradeRecord](#getusertraderecordusingpost)

-### 2.5 User Withdrawal
+## 2.5.
+User Withdrawal
-#### 2.5.1 Broker User Coin Withdrawal Application
+### 2.5.1.
+Broker User Coin Withdrawal Application
 This interface is called when the user initiates the withdrawal operation to deduct its corresponding assets.

 > Request method：POST</br>
 > Interface name：  [/v1/withdraw/withdraw-coin-user](#userwithdrawcoinusingpost)

-#### 2.5.2 Query User’s Amount to be Withdrawn
+### 2.5.2.
+Query User’s Amount to be Withdrawn
 When the user initiates the withdrawal operation, This interface is called to query the current balance that can be withdrawn.

 > Request method：POST</br>
 > Interface name：  [/v1/withdraw/query-balance](#querybalanceusingpost)

-#### 2.5.3 Query Withdrawals Unverified
+### 2.5.3.
+Query Withdrawals Unverified
 If the user-initiated withdrawal request needs to be reviewed in the broker's control center, the interface can be queried to obtain the unverified amount of the withdrawal request for a certain coin.

 > Request method：POST</br>
 > Interface name：  [/v1/withdraw/unverifiedCount](#queryunverifiedcountusingpost)

-#### 2.5.4 User Withdrawal Confirmation
+### 2.5.4.
+User Withdrawal Confirmation
 If the user-initiated withdrawal request needs to be reviewed in the broker's control center, this interface can be queried.
 Once review status sent is `PASS`, Withdrawal will be triggered and callbacked to the broker, if the review status sent is `REFUSE`, the system will refund the coins deducted to the user’s assets.

 > Request method：POST</br>
 > Interface name：  [/v1/withdraw/confirm](#confirmusingpost)

-#### 2.5.5 Query User’s Total Amount Withdrawn
+### 2.5.5.
+Query User’s Total Amount Withdrawn
 The total withdrawal amount that the user initiates.

 > Request method：POST</br>
 > Interface name：  [/v1/withdraw/queryWithdrawTotal](#querywithdrawtotalusingpost)

-#### 2.5.6 Query User’s Withdrawal Records
+### 2.5.6.
+Query User’s Withdrawal Records
 Query the user-initiated withdrawal record, which can be queried by `UID` and `Status`.
 Display all user withdrawal records when `UID` is `NULL`.

 > Request method：POST</br>
 > Interface name：[/v1/withdraw/withdraw-coin-details](#getwithdrawcoinusingpost)

-#### 2.5.7 User Withdrawal Callback
+### 2.5.7.
+User Withdrawal Callback
 After the user withdraws the account or withdraws the trigger limit, the audit failure callback notifies the broker.

 > Request method：POST</br>
 > Interface name： [WithdrawCallBack](#withdrawCallBack)

-## 3.Broker Settlement API
+# 3. Broker Settlement API
 The fee generated by the user trades will be settled to the broker in real time on `T+0` day.
 The broker can query and settle in the settlement account.

-### 3.1  Settlement Account Asset Query
+## 3.1.
+Settlement Account Asset Query
 Query the total assets of the broker's settlement account, and the fee generated by the user trades and withdrawal fee will enter into the settlement account.